 Learn about Clerk.io email and see if it's right for you:

 In fact, automatic email marketing campaigns can be set up with little hassle if you have a good content provider.
-Continuous campaigns set up in this way are powerful, because unlike classic splash campaigns, they can be personalised to each recipient based on their buying or click history.
+Continuous campaigns set up in this way are powerful, because unlike classic splash campaigns, they can be personalized to each recipient based on their buying or click history.
 They can also be sent throughout the month to showcase new items, sale items or recommended items; showing your customers fresh content each time, that has been selected just for them.

-To get the most value from personalisation marketing, you have to keep it relevant.
+To get the most value from personalization marketing, you have to keep it relevant.
 Liken your customers to Goldilocks when creating campaigns to make sure it’s not too vague, not too often and not too irrelevant, but just right.

-By segmenting your customer base using big data analytics, you can offer personalised campaigns that are appreciated.
+By segmenting your customer base using big data analytics, you can offer personalized campaigns that are appreciated.
 A great example of profiling is noticing what your customers are interested in.
 A customer that buys tennis rackets is probably interested in other tennis related items, but can be bypassed for the notification on your golf club sale.

 Of course, just like trends, customer preferences evolve over time.
 Your customers go through multiple touchpoints on your e-commerce site, so you can track their changing interests over time.
 Content providers can help to keep on top of these trends with little effort.
 So whilst your customers evolve, so can you.